ericnormand/squarepeg/README.md

 :s is the sequence-context return value, which means it's always a vec.

+:m is the memoization map.
+Parser rules that wish to memoize should assoc their results to this map.
+Please see <code>mkmemo</code> for an example.

 The function <code>success?</code> determines if an rule was successful.